isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ## **MakeIt at Libraries**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-MakeIT-at-Libraries.png)

-NLB’s free-for-public makerspace.
-MakeIT introduces the wonder of digital and tech based creativity to all library members.
-Try your hand at emerging fabrication technology like 3D printing, Robotics, and other forms of tech-based tinkering.
-No prior expertise required.
+NLB’s free-for-public makerspace introduces the wonder of digital and technology-based creativity to all library members.
+Try your hand at emerging technology like 3D printing, robotics, and other forms of tech-based tinkering.
+The best part?
+No prior experience needed!
 All equipment and consumables are provided.
-For ages 13 to 99.
+Suitable for all ages.

 Click [here](https://go.gov.sg/nlb-makeit-events){:target="_blank"} for the latest programme listings.